m-webster/codeDistancePYPI/README.md

 - params: a dictionary of optional settings for the distance-finding method
 - seed: optional seed for random number generation

-These are described in more detail below.

-# Running Datasets from the Paper
-The datasets used in the paper are saved in the examples subfolder.
-As each dataset may have many codes/circuits, the recommended way to run these is via the batch script runTest.py (also within the examples subfolder).
-The distance-finding results for the data set are saved in a text file within the examples/results folder.
-For example, to find distances of the non-CSS codetables dataset using the QDistEvol function, open a terminal window, navigate/change directory to the examples folder then run the following command via a terminal:

-python3 runTest.py --dataset codeTables --datafile QECC_sample.txt --method QDistEvol

 # Input Formats for Codes and Circuits
 The form of the input code/circuit depends on the function called.

 For codeDistance, H is a binary check matrix and L is binary matrix representing a logical basis - these are usually best provided as numpy int8 arrays.
 To find distance for non-CSS codes, H should be given in symplectic (two block) form [HX|HZ].
 To indicate that H is in two block form, set tB=2.
 The tB notation is used throughout the code base to indicate the number of blocks in the matrix.
 L can optionally be excluded or set to None.
 This would be the case for classical codes or where we have not yet calculated a logical basis.
-For instance, where H is a two-block matrix representing a non-CSS code, a logical basis is calculated if required by the distance-finding method.
+For instance, where H is a two-block matrix representing a non-CSS code, a logical basis is calculated if required by codeDistance.

-For CSScodeDistance the code is represented the binary matrices Hx and Hz representing the X and Z checks respectively.
-These do not need to be full rank, and can be an over-complete generating set.
+For CSScodeDistance binary matrices Hx and Hz are used to represent the X and Z checks respectively.
+These do not need to be full rank, and can be an over-complete set.
-The component input to this function can be set to 'Z' to find Z-distance (the default setting) or 'X' for X-distance.
+The component parameter can be set to 'Z' to find Z-distance (the default setting) or 'X' for X-distance.

 For circuitDistance, the circuit qc should be provided in Stim format.

+# Output Format
+The three main functions return a python dictionary with the following fields:
+- n: length of the code/circuit
+- k: number of logicals/observables
+- d: minimum distance estimate
+- L: example of a logical or codeword with weight d in binary form
+- T: the number of trials conducted (eg for QDistRnd or syndrome decoder methods)
+- R: the number of trials which gave the distance estimate d
+- progress: status information output by the method during processing

 # Distance-Finding Methods
 The distance-finding methods available in the package are as follows: